jacobs12678/IS436_The_Finale/README.md

 ## Logout
 - Just logout if you wish
 - The system will destroy the cookie in the mean time
-- You will have to log back in with the username and password.
-On the bright side, the user can save the important keys by clicking on the remember me button at the Login webpage.
+- You will have to log back in with the correct/saved username and password

 ## SDLC of WALL-E Lost N Found
 - ### Planning